fossas/fossa-cli/docs/references/files/fossa-yml.md

 #### `project.name:`
 The name field sets the projects visible name in the FOSSA dashboard.
 By default, this will be set to the project's ID.

+#### `project.team:`
+The name of the team in your FOSSA organization to associate this project with.

 #### `project.teams:`
 The name of the teams in your FOSSA organization to associate this project with.

 >NOTE:
-  Currently, commands such as `fossa analyze` and `fossa container analyze` will only use the first team in the list.
-Use [fossa project edit](../subcommands/project/edit.md) to associate a project to all teams in the list.
+  Currently, ONLY `fossa project edit` utilizes this field.
+Use [fossa project edit](../subcommands/project/edit.md) to add a project to all teams in the list.

 #### `project.policy:`
 The name of the policy in your FOSSA organization to associate this project with.